 To answer the hypothetical question posed above: YES, screeching tires can violate California traffic and criminal law.
 Specifically, California Vehicle Code section 23109 prohibits “…speed contest…” and “…speed… exhibition…”.
 As discussed in People v.
-Grier in 1964 decision of the California Court of Appeals, “…screeching…. and… peeling…tires…” can be a violation of California Vehicle Code section 23109 because it can be perceived and determined to be an exhibition of speed.
+Grier in the 1964 decision of the California Court of Appeals, “…screeching…. and… peeling…tires…” can be a violation of California Vehicle Code section 23109 because it can be perceived and determined to be an exhibition of speed.

-Defending cases like this requires assistance of skilled practitioners who can convince judges and prosecutors to reduce the charges or dismisses cases.
+Defending cases like this requires the assistance of skilled practitioners who can convince judges and prosecutors to reduce the charges or dismisses cases.
 If you or your loved one is charged with speed contest or exhibition of speed or other criminal or traffic offenses, please contact our office day or night.
 Our direct number is (323) 464-6424 and we can help you beat your case.

-P.S.
-Convictions for California Vehicle Code section 23109 do carry consequence of probation, an exposure of up to 90 days in the county jail, and some fine.
-However, in Los Angeles DUI courts, a plea to exhibition of speed is often viewed as a great alternative to settle DUI cases without pleading to DUI or a “wet reckless”.
-A “wet reckless” is a not as favorable resolution as an “exhibition of speed” because a “wet reckless” conviction is priorable to a drunk driving prosecution, where as exhibition of speed is not.
-A prosecutor will often offer an exhibition of speed when there is problem of proof in their drunk driving prosecution (such as the blood alcohol level is too low or there is little evidence of driving).
-Many of our cases settled for exhibition of speed in violation of California Vehicle Code 23109 when defendant’s were accused of drunk driving.
+A conviction for California Vehicle Code section 23109 (racing or exhibition of speed) does carry the consequence of probation, a potential jail sentence of 90 days, and fines.
+However, in Los Angeles DUI courts, a plea to exhibition of speed is often viewed as a great alternative to settle DUI cases without pleading to a DUI or “wet reckless”.
+A “wet reckless” is not as good of a deal as an “exhibition of speed”, when charged with a DUI in Los Angeles, because a “wet reckless” conviction is priorable to a drunk driving prosecution, where as exhibition of speed is not.
+Also, a DUI conviction will cause license suspension, whereas a “wet reckless” will not.
+Prosecutors will often offer “exhibition-of-speed” (found in California Vehicle Code 23109) when there is problem of proof in Los Angeles Drunk Driving prosecution (such as the blood alcohol level is low or there is little evidence of driving).
+Many Los Angeles DUI Attorney’s cases settled for exhibition of speed in violation of California Vehicle Code 23109 when the original charge is drunk driving.
 If you are attempting to settle your case without going to trial, please call us.
-Depending on facts of your offense, it is quite possible that we can settle your case for an exhibition of speed or another low level drunk driving non-priorable misdemeanor.
+Depending on facts of your offense, it is possible that we can settle your case for an exhibition of speed or another misdemeanor that is not a DUI.